 - Andrew also used the mere mention of a garbage plate in The Place Beyond the Pines as an excuse to make the Rochester classic.

-- Malicious Misnaming: Andrew hates cilantro and has referred to it as "soap" at least once.
+- Malicious Misnaming: Andrew hates cilantro and has referred to it as "the Devil's lettuce", as well as "chopped green soap".

 - "No. Just… No" Reaction: